underscoreio/essential-slick/src/pages/basics.md

 ### The Code

 The Scala code we will end up with in this chapter is as follows.
-You don't need to understand all of this yet---we'll go through everyinth in detail later on---but you may find you get the gist:
+You don't need to understand all of this yet---we'll go through everything in detail later on---but you may find you get the gist:

 ~~~ scala
 package chapter01